Homeโ€บCalculatorsโ€บHealthโ€บBlood Type Calculator

 Health

-Estimate the probability of a baby's ABO and Rh blood type from both parents' blood types, using standard Punnett square genetics.
+Estimate the probability of a baby's ABO and Rh blood type from both parents' types, using standard Punnett square genetics.
 Not a substitute for lab testing.

 Probability Type A